alanshortis/static-site-generator/README.md

 ## What this isn't

 In its current form, this solution isn't suitable for production ready sites.
-There is no minification or linting of CSS/JavaScript and there has been no performance testing of building a large set of partials and data into a static site.
+There is no minification of CSS/JavaScript and there has been no performance testing of building a large set of partials and data into a static site.

+[Jekyll](https://jekyllrb.com/) is a nice static site generator if you're looking for something better.

 ## Dependancies